-preventing unfavorable, long-term consequences of parents' stress over their child's primal period
+to avoid long-term, unfavorable consequences of new parents' stress during their child's primal period

 What it is all about

-For all future parents it is about providing themselves with financial means – and/or asking for kin caregiving – in order to live their child's primal period as a welcome respite in their professional lives, despite societal stress.
-For the community it is about helping these future parents meet the challenge in order to check the rise in public-health costs.
+For all new parents, despite societal stress, it is about providing themselves with financial means – and/or asking for kin caregiving – in order to live their child's primal period as a welcome respite in their professional lives.
+For a community eager to check the rise in public-health costs, it is about helping these new parents meet the challenge.

 How it all started